BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - MUST pay the `lightning_invoice`.
 - SHOULD pull `GET /lsp/channel/{id}` to check the success of the payment.
-- The user gets refunded automatically in case the channel open fails.
+- The user gets refunded automatically in case the channel open failed, the order expired, or the payment timed out.

 **LSP**

 - MUST change the payment state to `HOLD` when the payment arrives.
 - MUST set open.state to `PENDING`.
-- MUST start then channel open flow.
 - If the channel has been opened successfully
     - MUST release the preimage and therefore complete the payment.
     - MUST set the payment state to `PAID`.